Unlock your 2025 wellness strategy : Get our free calendar to plan impactful campaigns today.

 The activities vary widely depending on the program, but they often include fitness challenges, nutrition counseling, stress management seminars, health screenings, and more.

-This article is written by Bijaya Lakshmi Sarma, who is a content marketer and wellness expert at Vantage Circle.
+This article is written by Bijaya Lakshmi Sarma, who is a content marketer and wellness expert at Vantage Fit.
 As an avid runner for over a decade and a keen reader of books on holistic wellness, Bijaya aims to guide people toward lifestyle changes that help them surpass their wellness vision.
 To get in touch, reach out to editor@vantagecircle.com

 Vantage Fit Logo